frederic-bousefsaf/ippg-3dcnn/README.md

 ### predict
-`main.py` first display an UI that allows selection of the folder that contains the frames.
-The program will load all the files in the selected directory so it mus contains only image files. (e.g. 0000.png; 0001.png; 0002.png...).
+`main.py` first display an UI that allows selection of the folder that contains the images.
+The program will load all the files in the selected directory so it must contain only image files. (e.g. 0000.png; 0001.png; 0002.png...).

 **Variables and hyperparameters**
 - `DIR_SAVE`: save directory.
 The predictions will be saved in a Matlab format (.mat) in this path.